💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 You can think of the financing process as having three parts:

 The first part, applying, lies mostly in your hands.
 In this step, you usually have to fill out an application and submit some documentation (like tax returns, bank statements, and business plans).

 Sometimes your lender will ask for more information or additional documents, which can slow things down.
-Some lenders also have a multiphase application, in which you initially apply online and then have to talk to someone on the phone.
+Some lenders also have a multiphase application.
+You initially apply online and then have to talk to someone on the phone.
 If you’re waiting for a phone call, things will take longer.

-Each step of this process can be affected by a number of factors.
+Each step of this process can be affected by several factors.
 So let’s discuss those.

 Figuring out how long your loan will take